Mockova/help/checks/examples/index.rst

 Check Examples
 ==============

-Monitoring strings is one of Testomato's most versatile features, but one that often gets overlooked.
+Monitoring strings are one of Testomato's most versatile features, but one that often gets overlooked.

 There are a lot of ways to use strings in your checks that might not be obvious.